skip to main content

 • Please visit College Board’s website for more detailed information on who sees a student’s PSAT scores.

-Post-Secondary Planning (EAP, CHSPE, GED, Career Inventories)
+Post-Secondary Planning (EAP, CPP, GED, Career Inventories)

-Post-Secondary Planning (EAP, CHSPE, GED, Career Inventories)
+Post-Secondary Planning (EAP, CPP, GED, Career Inventories)

 About

-Post secondary planning is an essential component of high school.
+Post-Secondary planning is an essential component of high school.
 School counselors support students in pursuing their individual goals and in many cases these plans include specific assessments and surveys.
 To learn more, please visit the SDUHSD College and Career web page.

 The Early Assessment program (EAP) is designed to provide students with an early signal of college academic preparation through California Assessments of Student Performance and Progress (CAASPP/EAP) results.
 CAASPP/EAP scores are ONE of the multiple measures the CSU utilizes as an indicator of a students’ readiness for college-level coursework in English and mathematics and for placement of first-time freshman in the appropriate General Education (GE) English and mathematics courses once they enroll at the CSU.